A lot of things cause fear.

 In that time, dentists have learned a great deal about how to administer sedation dentistry and about the ways sedation can help our patients.

-At our offices, we use nitrous oxide sedation.
+At our offices, we use inhaled sedation with laughing gas.
 We will explain a little more about that in a moment.
 For now, let’s consider some specific ways dental sedation can make it easier for you to receive oral care.

 ◼︎ You won’t feel any pain.